alevchuk/minibank/README.md

 ```

 Add it to fstab on host `b1`:
+> for `compress=zstd` to work, make sure you have Linux Kernel v4.14 or higher.
+Otherwise, use `compress=zlib`
 ```
 sudo su -l
 echo -e "LABEL=bitcoind\t/mnt/btrfs_bitcoind\tbtrfs\tnoauto,compress=zstd\t0\t0" >> /etc/fstab
 ```

 Add it to fstab on host `l1`:
+> don't use compression on the LND filesystem
 ```
 sudo su -l
 echo -e "LABEL=lnd\t/mnt/btrfs_lnd\tbtrfs\tnoauto\t0\t0" >> /etc/fstab